CatHood0/simple_spell_checker/README.md

    worksWithoutDictionary: true,
    // byPackage | byUser -> defines if the language need to be searched first in customLanguages or in the default ones
    strategy: StrategyLanguageSearchOrder.byPackage,
+   // this is a list of words that will be ignored by check ops
+   whiteList: [],
    caseSensitive: false,
 );
 ```